Game jam: Technology

 The type of technology can vary depending on the type of game being developed, and among the different disciplines involved.

 In a video game jam, teams are generally made up of at least a programmer and an artist.
-A programmer build using game development tools.
+A programmer builds using game development tools.
 It should allow rapid prototyping to meet the time constraint.
 An artist may use creative tools to produce the game assets, or they might use those that come with tools such as Scratch and Kodu Game Lab.
 Social media such as Facebook, Twitter, and GitHub are available for participants.
 These are inappropriate in the educational context of young students, where moderated game sharing functionality on websites of Scratch and Kodu may be used instead.

 Non-digital game jams also exist.
 Board games and card games have also been the subject of game jams.
 At a game jam that was part of Stanford University’s 2013 Entrepreneurship Week, a team made a game that uses physical objects.
 Analogue game jams were tested at a few universities in the United Kingdom with positive reviews by the students and the staff alike.